-Claimed to be the first vans to meet so-called Real Driving Emissions regulations (which don’t come into force until 2020), these are also known as the Daily RDE models.
+The first vans to meet so-called Real Driving Emissions regulations (which came into force in 2020), these are also known as the Daily RDE models.

 Iveco Daily engines – diesel power and alternative fuels

-However, Iveco also offers alternative fuel vehicles in the form of the 136hp Daily Natural Power, which runs on Compressed Natural Gas, and the Daily Electric, available with a choice of battery configurations depending on whether your priorities are maximum driving range or maximum payload.
+However, Iveco also offers alternative fuel vehicles in the form of the 136hp Daily Natural Power, which runs on compressed natural gas, and the Daily Electric, although this is not currently available to order in the UK.

-The HiMatic eight-speed automatic gearbox is an optional extra that’s well worth considering.
+The excellent Hi-Matic eight-speed automatic gearbox is an optional extra that’s well worth considering.

 Skip to our full verdict on...

 The Iveco Daily’s engines are provided by Fiat Powertrain Technologies (FPT), which specialises in commercial and industrial power units.
-The latest Daily E6 models come in either 2.3-litre or 3.0-litre four-cylinder turbodiesel configurations with the following output combinations.
+They come in either 2.3-litre or 3.0-litre four-cylinder turbodiesel configurations with the following output combinations.